Responsible Travel Guide: Thailand

 The atmosphere at this mountain escape is incredibly tranquil and contemplative, making it the perfect place to reflect on your action-packed cultural tour of Japan.
 Take a peaceful walk around the woodlands or simply relax with a deep breath of mountain-fresh air.

-When you’re ready and revitalised, you’ll make the journey back to Osaka via the Nankai train line to Osaka Nanba station using your Kansai Thru Pass.
+When you’re ready and revitalized, you’ll make the journey back to Osaka via the Nankai train line to Osaka Nanba station using your Kansai Thru Pass.
 The journey takes around two hours.

 You’ll also be returning to the luxury of the Marriott Miyako Osaka for your final night in Japan.